-These DIY picture frames are not only a simple project but make for a beautiful homemade piece of decor or a thoughtful gift idea.
-It’s not just about framing photos; it’s about crafting a piece of art that enhances your home decor.
+These DIY picture frames are not only a simple project but make for a beautiful homemade piece of decor.
+Plus, because you’re making them, you can customize them to any size you like!

 Three DIY picture frames with family photos.